Jones leads No. 8 Texas A&M to 60-48 win over Georgia

+COLLEGE STATION, Texas (AP) — Playing Georgia brings out the best in Texas A&M’s N’dea Jones who grew up in Lawrenceville, which is only 41 miles away from the Lady Bulldogs campus.

-COLLEGE STATION, Texas (AP) — N’dea Jones had 15 points and 12 rebounds to lead No. 8 Texas A&M to a 60-48 victory over No. 22 Georgia on Sunday.
+Jones had 15 points and 12 rebounds in leading the No. 8 Aggies to a 60-48 victory over No. 22 Georgia on Sunday.

-The Aggies (16-1, 7-1 in SEC) added 13 points from Kayla Wells and 10 from Ciera Johnson 12 to complement Jones’ 12th double-double of the season.

-A&M leaned on defense to build a 57-44 lead as Georgia missed 11 of 12 field goals.
-Turnovers told the tale as the Aggies scored 21 points off 18 Lady Bulldogs turnovers.
-The Aggies had the same number of turnovers, but Georgia scored only three points of them.
+Georgia is a good free-throw shooting team, but it made only 5 of 6, while A&M was 14 of 19.

+“We held a very good Texas A&M team to 60 points – that’s (usually) good enough to win,” Georgia coach Joni Taylor said.
+“We just could not hit shots and we fouled way too much.”

-Texas A&M took control of the game in the third quarter with an 8-0 run for a 39-30 lead capped by a Jones’ jumper.
+A&M took control of the game in the third quarter with an 8-0 run for a 39-30 lead capped by a Jones’ jumper with 4:18 left in the third quarter.
 Wells added a layup in the spurt with Jones scoring two layups.

 The Aggies scored the last five points of the first half for a 22-22 tie as Johnson had a three-point play and added another free throw as did Aaliyah Wilson.
 Georgia took its biggest lead of the half on back to back 3-pointers by Morrison and Connally to make it 20-15 with 3:14 left.